Effective algebraic integration in bounded genus: Variation in moduli

 \subsection{Families of foliations}

 We start by spelling out the definition of family of foliated surfaces.

 \begin{dfn} Let $\pi:\XX \to T$ be a family of smooth projective surfaces, i.e. $\XX$ and $T$ are irreducible complex manifolds and $\pi$ is a proper submersion with projective surfaces as fibers.
 A family of foliations parametrized by $T$ is a foliation $\FF$ of dimension one on $\XX$ which is everywhere tangent to the fibers of $\pi$.
-If $\XX, T, \pi$ and $\FF$ are all algebraic then we say that $\FF$ is an algebraic family of foliations. \end{dfn}
+If $\XX, T, \pi$ and $\FF$ are all algebraic then we say that $\FF$ is an algebraic family of foliations. \end{dfn} For the sake of notation, we will indicate with $\XX_t$ the (schematic) fiber of $\pi$ over a point $t \in T$ and with $\FF_t, \; \FF_{|\XX_t}$.

-Notice that in the definition above we do not impose any condition on the nature of singularities of $\FF$, contrary to what is done in \cite{MR1929324}.
+Notice that in the definition above we do not impose any condition on the nature of singularities of $\FF$, contrary to what is done in \cite{MR1929324} where the singularities are supposed to be reduced.
 Also when the dimension of $T$ is at least two it may happen that some fibers of $\pi$ are contained in the singular set of $\FF$.